Geneille/School_District_Analysis/README.md

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-	By using the ranking function in pandas [code: per_school_summary_df_rank=per_school_summary_df['% Overall Passing'].rank(ascending=False) per_school_summary_df_rank)], it was observed that the tampered data had a significant impact on THS overall performance compared to other schools.
+	By using the ranking function in pandas [code: per_school_summary_df_rank=per_school_summary_df['% Overall Passing'].rank(ascending=False)], it was observed that the tampered data had a significant impact on THS overall performance compared to other schools.
 This overall percent performance is based on both maths and reading have a score greater than or equal to 70%.

 	Before the data was cleaned, with an overall passing percent of 91% THS ranked second for all the schools analyzed.